-The Local Config Component contains a set of local policy state related to I2RS operation that the I2RS agent controls.
+The Local Config Component is extended from Policy Rule and contains a set of local policy state related to I2RS operation that the I2RS agent controls.
 The local system's local policy state linked to a particular information base (E.g. I2RS RIB) may have a write scope that one or more clients may write.
 The same write scope with that of one or more clients using an agent.
 An agent must check to determine if a local configuration state overlaps with existing installed state.